Founding (Monikered) Members

 1. To honour the persona and the literary creations of Doctor John H Watson.

 2. To engage in Traditionalist and Revisionist thought and writing about the life and work of John H Watson.

 3. To call to order a “consultation” whenever and wherever two or more Watsonians are gathered.

 4. To solicit, consult on, prepare, edit and publish scholarly articles, papers and works furthering By-Laws 1 and 2 above.

 5. To offer, provide for, or purchase age-appropriate refreshments (The Famous Grouse or other) during any and all consultations.
 Failure to do so will require the miscreant to stand a round for all Society members present.

 6. Whenever in doubt as to proper procedure, content, or requirements, see By-Law 5 above.

-Membership perquisites for all Monikered Members shall include: a two-year subscription to the Society journal, The Watsonian; and a titular Bull Pup societal name to be assigned to all Members.
-Dues shall be payable bi-annually in February.
+Membership perquisites for all Monikered Members shall include: a subscription to the Society journal, The Watsonian; and a titular Bull Pup societal name to be assigned to all Members.
+Dues shall be payable annually in January.
 Members are responsible for keeping the Society apprised of address changes, email changes, name changes, etc.

 Activities of the Society